Into the Shadow: What you need to know about the total solar eclipse that’s coming to North America

 Planning Ahead

-Scientists are planning to make the most of this year’s eclipse, too, with efforts that include flying with the fast-moving shadow in two NASA research jets that will stretch out the duration of the total eclipse for seven minutes, allowing for more detailed study of rapidly changing structures within the sun’s corona.
+Scientists are planning to make the most of this year’s eclipse too.
+One effort includes flying two NASA research jets within the fast moving shadow.
+This will stretch out the duration of the total eclipse for seven minutes, allowing for more detailed study of rapidly changing structures within the sun’s corona.

 For many astronomers and educators, the eclipse is the perfect occasion for public science outreach.
-Thanks to the Internet, it has never been easier to link up with people and institutions that are planning events around the eclipse.
+Thanks to the Internet, it has never been easier to link up with people and institutions that are planning events and webcasts around the eclipse.

 For those who can’t make it to the path of totality, all the attention on the Aug.
 21 event may serve as an incentive to plan for the next opportunity.
 That will come on July 2, 2019, when a total eclipse will swing across the South Pacific and cross over Chile and Argentina.
 Of greater interest to Canadians will be the eclipse of April 8, 2024, whose path will include several U.S. states before brushing across bits of southern Ontario, Quebec’s Eastern Townships and the Maritimes.
 Less than seven years away, it represents the next chance for many Canadians to stand in the moon’s shadow without leaving home.